kit-cn-cms/TTH_Analysis_Chain/README.md

 # TTH_Analysis_Chain
-This is the long analysis chain created for developement and is very WIP It goes from n-tuple Trees -> BDT optimization -> BDT Training -> Limits
+This is the long analysis chain created for developement and is very WIP.
+It goes from n-tuple Trees -> BDT optimization -> BDT Training -> Limits

 If your trees already contain the BDT output you can follow the Ohio way here:   https://twiki.cern.ch/twiki/bin/viewauth/CMS/BoostedAnalyzer#Calculate_limits_for_baseline_an

 Instructions: